 In a situation of ongoing oppression or involving the risk of traumatic violence, many members of a targeted group will be victimized (some repeatedly), while other members will escape physical harm.
 In such circumstances, the category of trauma “survivor” is problematic, since every traumatized member of an oppressed community is aware of the potential for repeated victimization.
 During a period in which there is no safe refuge, the designation of “survivor” is always temporary and conditional.
 Jews and Gypsies in Nazi Germany existed in a state of ongoing oppression.
 Jews in America are no longer members of a community at risk.
 Soldiers were at risk in Viet Nam during the war, but U.S. veterans are not targets of systematic violence in the United States.
 Women and children in the U.S. comprise a community under siege.

-The fact that the “community” of combat soldiers exists only during wartime, and that these veterans of the U.S. war in Viet Nam returned to a society that did not view them as a distinct, targeted group did not prevent them from voluntarily associating.
-American survivors of the Viet Nam war formed a new, self-defined group—the Viet Nam war veteran—based upon their common traumatic experience.
-They identified themselves as distinct not only from civilians, but from veterans of previous wars, founding their own organizations and often refusing to join the large “inclusive” traditional veterans organizations such as the American Legion and the Veterans of Foreign Wars.
+Even though the “community” of combat soldiers exists only during wartime, and these veterans of the U.S. war in Viet Nam returned to a society that did not view them as a distinct, targeted group, American soldier-survivors of the Viet Nam war formed a new, self-defined group—the Viet Nam war veteran—based upon their common traumatic experience.
+They identified themselves as distinct both from civilians, and from veterans of earlier wars, founding their own organizations and often refusing to join the large “inclusive” traditional veterans organizations such as the American Legion and the Veterans of Foreign Wars.

 Posttraumatic group identification is sometimes quite strong.
-However, over time it tends to deteriorate, especially when membership in the post-trauma group spans both targeted and nontargeted groups in contemporary society.
-Current group interests and status will increasingly take precedence over survivor group identification.
-As group cohesiveness diminishes, social and political pressures upon the survivor group begin to take their toll on members.
+However, over time it tends to deteriorate, especially when membership in the post-trauma group includes both targeted and untargeted groups.
+More powerful identity group interests and status may increasingly take precedence over survivor group identification.
+As group cohesiveness diminishes, social and political pressures on survivors begin to take their toll on group members.
 This process can be traced in the history of the radical organization, Vietnam Veterans Against the War (VVAW) in 1967.

-The struggle for self-definition enacted throughout the history of Viet Nam veterans’ organizations is both reflected in and shaped by popular, political and scholarly discourse.
-Like the experience of the Holocaust survivor, the experience of the American combat soldier in Viet Nam has been revised and codified—survivor testimony has been overwhelmed and revised by the dominant culture.
-Tom Cruise’s character in Oliver Stone’s Born on the Fourth of July completely overshadows (and defines) the “real” Ron Kovic.
-Today, one can purchase “The Vietnam Experience” for $14.99 an installment from Time-Life Books, Inc. Cultural theorist Timothy Luke writes:
+The struggle for self-definition that characterizes the history of Viet Nam veterans’ organizations is both reflected in and shaped by popular, political and scholarly discourse.
+Like the experience of the Holocaust survivor, the experience of the American combat soldier in Viet Nam has been revised and codified—survivor testimony was overwhelmed and revised by the dominant culture.
+Tom Cruise’s character in Oliver Stone’s Born on the Fourth of July completely overshadows (and redefines) the “real” Ron Kovic.
+Today, one can purchase “The Vietnam Experience” for $14.99 on installment from Time-Life Books, Inc. Cultural theorist Timothy Luke writes: